 Herniated Disc Symptoms

 In some cases living with herniated discs means suffering through a number of debilitating symptoms.
-At the Minimally Invasive Spine Institute we treat a number of these symptoms every day.
+At the DFW Spine Institute we treat a number of these symptoms every day.
 Some of the most common herniated disc symptoms we see and treat include:

 - Tingling in hands or feet